csusbdt/air/hello/README.md

 and copy to a web folder that I deploy into a Heroku web application.
 You can test my deployed app <a href="https://csusbdt-air.herokuapp.com/">here</a>.

+After agreeing to install AIR, Chrome does not install AIR, but does display a small, hardly noticable, warning icon.
+Clicking on the icon results in a popup that says a plugin is trying to run in unsandboxed mode.
+My install page displays _Starting install..._ forever.
+I can not seem to get AIR or my app to install.

 Adobe AIR runtime and My Application.
 Clicking on these results in